 University Highlands Elementary School

-University Highlands Elementary is the conversion of an existing academic and office building, on the main campus of Simon Fraser University, into a 40K/ 275 student elementary school.
-The successful completion of this project hinged on several factors; in addition to finding the right solution for our client, we were faced with the challenges of a difficult site location and tight timelines.
+University Highlands Elementary is the conversion of an existing academic and office building, on the main campus of Simon Fraser University, into a 40-student kindergarten / 275-student elementary school.
+The successful completion of this project hinged on several factors: in addition to finding the right solution for our client, we were faced with the challenges of a difficult site location and tight timelines.

-thinkspace worked closely with all stakeholders including the Ministry of Education, the SFU community, the Burnaby School District and the Ministry of Environment, to design a school that both serves and enhances life in the Simon Fraser University community.
-This collaborative team worked closely together throughout the process to ensure that the community needs were met and the environmental considerations were factored into every decision.
+Thinkspace worked closely with all stakeholders, including the Ministry of Education, the SFU community, the Burnaby School District, and the Ministry of Environment, to design a school that both serves and enhances life in the Simon Fraser University community.
+This collaborative team worked closely together throughout the process to ensure that the community's needs were met and the environmental considerations factored into every decision.

 University Highlands Elementary was a complex project with multiple agendas.
-We transformed an existing space into a facility that delivers exceptional educational services, is a cornerstone of the community and has achieved LEED® Gold Certification.
-The finished product is a school that provides joint community use areas including: a dance studio / multi-purpose room, an office and storage, meeting rooms, a gathering space with kitchen, and a gym.
+We transformed an existing space into a facility that delivers exceptional educational services, is a cornerstone of the community and has achieved LEED® Gold certification.
+The finished product is a school that provides joint community use areas including: a dance studio / multi-purpose room, an office and storage area, meeting rooms, a gathering space with kitchen, and a gym.

 The school has achieved LEED® Gold certification by incorporating the following features:

 - a high-performance roof, wall, and window assemblies